-The Federal Institute for Vocational Education and Training is an associate member of the Leibniz Research Alliance Science 2.0
+The Federal Institute for Vocational Education and Training is an associate member of the Leibniz Research Alliance Open Science

-As part of the general meeting in November 2017, the BIBB was admitted as an associate member of the Leibniz Research Alliance Science 2.0.
+As part of the general meeting in November 2017, the BIBB was admitted as an associate member of the Leibniz Research Alliance Open Science.

 In the course of its activities, the research oriented alliance – a combination of infrastructure facilities and research institutes of different disciplines which is unique in Europe – is building up a network of those stakeholders who are significantly influenced by Science 2.0.
 The overarching aim is to establish Science 2.0 as a new and transdisciplinary research discipline in the scientific community.
 To achieve this aim, the alliance advises political decision makers and research funding providers at a national and international level with respect to the creation and establishment of research funding programmes relating to Science 2.0 and Open Science as well as other related themes.